vashineyu/lazy-colab-cli-portal/README.md

 portal = Portal(ipy_shell=get_ipython(), password=password, ngrok_auth=authtoken)
 ```
 Then, you can execute ssh .... from your local terminal to the environment.
+Follow the [connect_colab.ipynb](./connect_colab.ipynb) to see how to connect to colab.